Code on Access to Information

 Publicity Materials and Press Releases

-TV Announcement (Subtitles) Radio Announcement (Subtitles) Press Releases on Code on Access to Information
+TV Announcement (Subtitles) TV Programme (available in Chinese only) Radio Announcement (Transcript) Poster Press Releases on Code on Access to Information

 If you have any enquiries or would like to seek advice on matters related to the Code on Access to Information, you can contact us: